 To report concerns or to ask for advice you should contact your programme director, academic supervisor or departmental safety officer in the first instance.
-You may also contact the [Safety Department](mailto:fonssafety@imperial.ac.uk) directly via fonssafety@imperial.ac.uk.
+You may also contact the [Safety Department](#) directly.

 Occupational Health requirements

 Imperial's Occupational Health Service provides services to: